MikroElektronika/mikrosdk_click_v2/clicks/leddriver11/README.md

 \mainpage Main Page

 ---
-# LED Driver 11 click
+# LED Driver 11 Click

 LED Driver 11 Click is a compact add-on board that simplifies the control of multiple LEDs.
 This board features the WLMDU9456001JT (172946001), a fully integrated constant current LED driver with the buck switching regulator and inductor in a single package from Würth Elektronik.